3v-exe/3v-exe/README.md

  ## Hi there !

--  I'm 3v. but most of you know me as bptisteg.
+-  Im 3v, but most of you know me as bptisteg.
 -  I'm a game developer focused on C, C++ I also develop websites in HTML and CSS.
 -  I also create bots on Discord